 - More heavily discounted: Has been around for much longer (launched in May 2014).

-If the count of relative strengths (bullet points above) is taken as a measure, the X100F emerges as the winner of the contest (16 : 13 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the X100F comes out slightly ahead of the RX100 III (15 : 14 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm X100F and the Sony RX100 III place the cameras among the top in their class?
 Find out in the latest Best Prime Lens Compact Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the X100F and the RX100 III in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.